jorammercado/auth-access-tracker-be/README.md

 - **Password Management:** Provides secure password reset and update features via a reset email link, which includes a time limit and password re-verification for added security, respectively.

 - **Rate Limiting:** Protects against brute-force attacks by limiting login attempts.
-Uses Redis to track IP addresses and device fingerprints.
+Uses Redis (quick access to non-persistent RAM memory) to track IP addresses and device fingerprints.
+  - The rate limiting blocks an IP address or device fingerprint if **5 failed login attempts** occur within a specified timeframe (e.g., **1 minute**).
+  - Once blocked, the IP or device remains blocked for **10 minutes**, times chosen for development and debugging purposes.

 ### Database Integration
 - **PostgreSQL** is used to store user data and track activity.